michaldziuba03/code-samples/social-login/README.md

 ## Intro
 I have seen many tutorials and articles about social login in Node.js, and most of them don't cover the actual integration with the database.
 This article is not a typical tutorial.
 I just want to discuss the tricky parts of social authentication, possible database schemas and common mistakes I have observed in other people's code.
 If you are struggling with a similar problem, I hope you will find this text helpful.

-> This article does not pretend to show you best practices - text is based on my own opinions and thoughts.
+> This article DOESN'T pretend to show you best practices - text is based on my own opinions and thoughts.

 ## Passport.js
 Now let's talk a little bit about the most popular auth middleware for Node.js - PassportJS.
 I found using this library in a modern TypeScript stack to be a bit of a pain for me.
 Passport just feels a little bit outdated.